fairnightzz/personalwebsite/content/articles/martial-arts-evaluation.md

 ---
-title: What Martial World does differently from others
+title: What Martial World does differently
 description: Why I think Martial World is one of the best martial arts novels everyone should try at least once.
 img: https://cdn.novelupdates.com/images/2018/04/Martial-World.jpg
 alt: Martial World